The Burning Girls

+This article is about the television series.
+For the novel, see The Burning Girls (novel).

-The Burning Girls is an upcoming British television series based on the novel of the same name by C.J.
+The Burning Girls is a British television miniseries based on the novel of the same name by C.J.
 Tudor, adapted by Hans Rosenfeldt and Camilla Ahlgren.
 Developed by Buccaneer Media for Paramount+, it stars Samantha Morton and Ruby Stokes.
+The series premiered on 19 October 2023.

 Synopsis

 A Reverend and her daughter arrive in the village of Chapel Croft looking for a new start following a sudden loss.
 However, the sleepy village may have secrets of its own.